Robust Bayesian Optimization via Tempered Posteriors: Experiments

 To systematically examine the effects of posterior tempering accross different acquisition functions, we evaluate each method over real values of $g \in \{0, 0.5, 1, 1.5, 2\}$. \footnote{Because non-integer values of $g$ do not have easy to compute closed form solutions, we did not consider real-valued $g$ case in the large-scale simulation study in Section \ref{subsec:simulation}.} In additional to the $g$-EI family, we also include the Max-value Entropy Search (MES) acquisition function, which can be viewed as a variational approximation to MES \citep{cheng2025unified}.
 We consider the standard GP posterior $(\alpha=1)$. and the tempered posterior described in Section \ref{sec:algorithmDesign}.
 For each combination of $\alpha$ and acquisition function, we conduced $10$ independent random seeds of simulations, each with different initial sample size of 5.

 Table \ref{tab:bo_g_alpha_voltage} compares the average best-observed SQUID voltages under different acquisition functions and tempering level $\alpha$.
 Tempering yields only marginal gains for MES, suggesting that when the acquisition function is already highly exploratory, additional variance tempering provides limited benefit.
-In contrast, tempering substantially improve the performance for the $g=0$ case, consistent with our earlier findings in Section \ref{subsec:simulation} that tempered posteriors enhance probability-improvement behavior by promoting benign exploration.
-Moderate gains are also observed for $g \in \{0.5, 1, 1.5 \}$, indicating that tempering remains advantageous when the acquisition balances exploration and exploitation.
-Notably, for $g=2$, tempering again provides no improvement, reinforcing the pattern that excessive exploration diminishes the utility of posterior tempering.
+In contrast, tempering substantially improve the performance for the $g=0$ case, consistent with findings in Appendix \ref{subsec:low-noise} that tempered posteriors enhance probability-improvement behavior by promoting benign exploration.
+Notable gains are also observed for $g \in \{0.5, 1, 1.5 \}$, indicating that tempering remains advantageous when the acquisition balances exploration and exploitation.
+However, for $g=2$, tempering provides no improvement, reinforcing the pattern that excessive exploration diminishes the utility of posterior tempering.

-Figure \ref{fig:voltage-best-observed} illustrates how the best-observed SQUID voltage evolves across iterations under varying acquisition functions and tempering levels.
-Each panel clearly shows the divergence between tempered and non-tempered trajectories, with the solid lines representing the progression of the median best observed voltage across all trials.
-The visual trend highlights that tempering generally accelerates the rise in best-observed values, particularly for moderate or low-exploration acquisitions, while can be potentially harmful for highly exploratory settings (e.g. , MES , $g=2$).